ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-manage-application-in-visual-studio.md

 <properties
-   pageTitle="在 Visual Studio 中管理應用程式 | Microsoft Azure" description="使用 Visual Studio 來建立、開發、封裝、部署和偵錯 Service Fabric 應用程式和服務。" services="service-fabric"
+   pageTitle="Manage your applications in Visual Studio | Microsoft Azure" description="Use Visual Studio to create, develop, package, deploy, and debug your Service Fabric applications and services." services="service-fabric" documentationCenter=".net" authors="seanmck"
-   documentationCenter=".net"
-   authors="seanmck"